ctu-mrs/summer-school-2024/README.md

   1. `single_tower.problem` is a simple problem with a few IPs to test your initial solution, good for the development of path planning, trajectory sampling, and collision avoidance
   2. `four_towers_small.problem` is a simple problem with a few IPs and extra obstacles, good for clustering, improving TSP sequences, parametrizing the solution, and testing
-  3. `four_towers_large.problem` is a complex problem with more than 30 IPs that will test your solution in full (**a similar problem will be used in the virtual competition** described below)
+  3. `four_towers_large.problem` is a complex problem with 30 IPs that will test your solution in full (**a similar problem will be used in the virtual competition** described below)

 ## Competition